linq2js/tenx/readme.md

 ```

 The TodoFilter component above needs 3 states: allTodoCount, activeTodoCount and completedTodoCount.
-Those states will be re-computed whenever the component render, evenly no app state updated.
+Those states will be re-computed whenever the component renders, evenly no app state updated.
-By using derived / computed state, you can define some dynamic state computation easily,
+By using derived/computed state, you can define some dynamic state computation easily,
 and computed states only re-compute when your app state changed.
-Let update store creating code.
+Let update the store creating code.

 ```jsx
 const store = tenx(